-Saliha Bava, Ph.D., a Couples and Family Therapist, is an Associate Professor of Marriage and Family Therapy at Mercy College.
-She teaches systems thinking, relational and collaborative-dialogic practices.
-For 20+ years, she has consulted, designed, and implemented performative/play-based and dialogic processes within organizational, community, family, learning, and research systems.
-She is an advisor at the Taos Institute’s Ph.D.
-Program and M.Sc.
-Relational Leading Program.
-She is a board member of the International Certificate Program in Collaborative-Dialogic Practices and served on the American Family Therapy Academy Board.
-She has published and presented internationally on collaborative and performative perspectives, leadership, trauma, cross-cultural relationships, digital life, research, and teaching/learning.
-Her research is focused on cultivating practices for engaging emergence through play.
+Saliha Bava, Ph.D., a Couples and Family Therapist, is a Professor of Marriage and Family Therapy at Mercy College.
+She teaches systems thinking, relational, and collaborative-dialogic practices.
+For 30 years, she has consulted, designed, and implemented change and reflective action learning processes within organizational, community, family, learning, and research systems.

 As a Taos Institute Associate and advisory board member, she facilitated the development of the M.Sc.
 Relational Leading Program and served as a Taos Doctoral Program advisor.
 She is the Director of Research and consultant to the International Trauma Studies Program, NYC.
 She is a co-founding board member of the International Certificate Program in Collaborative-Dialogic Practices and served on the American Family Therapy Academy (AFTA) Board.
 She has published and presented internationally on DEI, collective trauma, collaborative and performative perspectives, leadership, play/performance, creativity, research, and teaching/learning.
 Her research is focused on relational intelligence for inclusion.